josephcagle/panda-notafork/README.md

 END
 ```

-## Training, validation, and test datasets
+## Training, validation, and testing datasets
 Datasets are available at http://dna.cs.miami.edu/PANDA-3D/download_files/alphafoldDB_pdb_1115/

 Proteins are randomly split into training (80%), validation (10%), and testing (10%).
 The UniProt IDs for training, validation, and testing are saved into train_0130_df.pkl, valid_0130_df.pkl, and test_0130_iden_pd3_dpfri.pkl, respectively.